horovod/horovod/docs/conda.rst

 Why not just use the ``cudatoolkit`` package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Typically when installing PyTorch, TensorFlow, or Apache MXNet with GPU support using Conda you simply add the appropriate version of the ``cudatoolkit`` package to your ``environment.yml`` file.
-Unfortunately, for the moment at least, the cudatoolkit packages available via Conda do not include the `NVIDIA CUDA Compiler (NVCC)`_ which is required in order to build Horovod extensions for PyTorch, TensorFlow, or MXNet.
+Typically when installing PyTorch, TensorFlow, or Apache MXNet with GPU support using Conda, you add the appropriate version of the ``cudatoolkit`` package to your ``environment.yml`` file.
+Unfortunately, for the moment at least, the cudatoolkit packages available via Conda do not include the `NVIDIA CUDA Compiler (NVCC)`_, which is required in order to build Horovod extensions for PyTorch, TensorFlow, or MXNet.

 What about the ``cudatoolkit-dev`` package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While there are ``cudatoolkit-dev`` packages available from ``conda-forge`` that do include NVCC, we have had difficult getting these packages to consistently install properly.
-Some of the available builds require manual intervention to accept license agreements making these builds unsuitable for installing on remote systems (which is critical functionality).
+While there are ``cudatoolkit-dev`` packages available from ``conda-forge`` that do include NVCC, we have had difficulty getting these packages to consistently install properly.
+Some of the available builds require manual intervention to accept license agreements, making these builds unsuitable for installing on remote systems (which is critical functionality).
 Other builds seems to work on Ubuntu but not on other flavors of Linux.

-Despite this we would encourage you to try adding ``cudatoolkit-dev`` to your ``environment.yml`` file and see what happens!
+Despite this, we would encourage you to try adding ``cudatoolkit-dev`` to your ``environment.yml`` file and see what happens!
 The package is well maintained so perhaps it will become more stable in the future.